jajpohke/USBtoC64_AMI_CFG_Adv/README.md

 ## Installation From the Binary File

-Alternatively, you can load the binary file **USBtoC64-AMIGA-ATARI-PAL.bin** or **USBtoC64-AMIGA-ATARI-NTSC.bin**, which are located in the `BIN` folder.
+Alternatively, you can load the binary file **USBtoC64_Amiga_Joy.bin** located in the `BIN` folder.
 The tool to upload the binary is `esptool`.
 This is available as a web page or as python.
 The web page should be compatible with Chrome browser or similar, probably not with Firefox, but on some operating system (like Mac OS) there can be a problem of binding the port to the web page.
 Anyway my suggestion is to try the web page first because it is very fast, and if it does not work try with the python installation.

 ### From the web page

-1. Disconnect the adapter from the Commodore 64 / AMIGA / ATARI.
+1. Disconnect the adapter from the Commodore 64 / AMIGA.
 2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
 Then, connect the board, wait a second, and release the button.
 3. Go to the [esptool](https://espressif.github.io/esptool-js/) website, click on **Connect**, select the port for your adapter, change the Flash Address into `0x0000` and upload the firmware.